Verizon builds on wireless strength with growth in subscribers

 Meanwhile, the video market is also in a massive shift as consumers dump traditional paid TV services from cable and telecom companies for online services from companies like Netflix and Amazon.
 And as media brands, like Disney, launch their own streaming services, it puts even more pressure on companies like Verizon that are trying to sell packages of old-school TV channels.

+Vestberg said that the partnership with Disney is another way to drive growth in wireless subscriptions.

+"We have a great network and distribution," Vestberg said, adding that those factors make Verizon a good partner for a popular content provider like Disney.
+Verizon and Disney each derive benefits from being partners, he said.
+"Disney Plus is a win-win."

-All of this is an attempt to continue to boost its mobile subscriber numbers in the face of stiff competition from rivals, such as AT&T and T-Mobile.
+All of this is an attempt to continue to boost mobile subscriber numbers in the face of stiff competition from rivals, such as AT&T and T-Mobile.
+Meanwhile, Verizon continues to add 5G in more cities.
+On Friday, it announced it is turning on its 5G service in two more cities, Dallas and Omaha, bringing its 5G network count to 15.

+The addition of these two new cities puts Verizon's 5G network ahead over some of its rivals.
+Sprint has nine 5G cities and T-Mobile has six.
+AT&T is still in the "lead" at 21 total cities, but unlike with the other three carriers, consumers don't have full access to the network.

+Verizon says it plans to have 5G in over 30 cities by the end of 2019.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.